yberezka/yberezka/README.md

 - Android development and more.

-I will use LearningJava branch to explain topics and solve exercieses.
+I will use LearningJava branch to explain topics and solve exercises.